North Channel Naval Duel: Battle

-John Paul Jones's crew had been recruited by being offered the opportunity to "make their Fortunes", a goal that could be achieved by privateering operations against British merchant shipping.
+Jones's crew had been recruited by being offered the opportunity to "make their Fortunes", a goal that could be achieved by privateering operations against British merchant shipping.
 But more British merchantmen had been sunk on the mission than captured, to avoid diverting crew members to sailing the prizes to France.
 The crew blamed Jones for what appeared to be a tactical error that allowed a British customs vessel to escape after being fired on by Ranger.
 Now he was intent on capturing a Royal Navy ship from its moorings, although it carried no cargo that could be sold for a handsome profit to his crew's benefit.
-The account of events just after dawn on 24 April that Jones published a few years later may not be greatly exaggerated: "I ran a great risk of being killed or thrown in the sea".
+According to Jones, "I ran a great risk of being killed or thrown in the sea".
 The crew was reluctant, and the state of the wind and tide would have made it difficult to enter the harbour.
 But it soon appeared that they might not have to visit Carrickfergus after all, as Drake was preparing to leave port, which revived the Americans' flagging spirits.

 In fact, Drake had been preparing for action since the previous visit by Ranger, taking on volunteers from the Carrickfergus area to boost the crew from 100 to about 160, many of them landsmen who were to be used only for close-quarters combat, although there was a shortage of ammunition.
 Absent from the ship's company at this crucial time were the gunner, master's mate, boatswain, and lieutenant.
-The aging captain, George Burdon, was later reported to have been in poor health himself.
-Drake got under way about 8am, but with wind and tide against it, made little progress.
+Aging Captain George Burdon was later reported to have been in poor health.
+Drake got under way about 8 am, but with wind and tide against it, she made little progress.
 After an hour or so a boat was therefore sent to get a closer look at the intruder.
 Jones opted to try a slight variant of the plan which had failed to capture the customs vessel a few days earlier; hiding most of the crew and the big guns.
 This time it worked; the crew of the reconnaissance boat was captured, and this success raised the morale of the Americans.
 One of the prisoners revealed the large number of volunteers who had gone aboard Drake.